Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group

 \

 If $ord^\Si_G(A)<\infty$ then $A$ is called {\em finitely-$(\Si,G)$-determined}.
 In words: $A$ is determined (up to $G$-equivalence) by a finite number of terms of its Taylor expansion at the origin.

-An immediate consequence is the {\em algebraization}: $A$ is $G$-equivalent to a matrix of polynomials.
+Usually $R$ contains a polynomial subring, $\quots{\k[\ux]}{I}$, with the property $\cm=R\cdot(\ux)$, i.e. the elements of $R$ are power series/functions in $\ux$.
+Then an immediate consequence of finite determinacy is the {\em algebraization}: $A$ is $G$-equivalent to a matrix of polynomials in $\ux$.
 Moreover, the order of determinacy gives an upper bound on the degrees of polynomials.
-We show that the finite determinacy is equivalent to the stable algebraizability (a strengthening of the ordinary algebraizability), see \S\ref{Sec.Remarks.Algebraization} and \S\ref{Sec.Background.Fin.Determin.vs.Stable.Algebraizability}.
+We show that the finite determinacy is equivalent to the stable algebraizability (a strengthening of the ordinary algebraizability), see \S\ref{Sec.Results.Algebraization} and \S\ref{Sec.Background.Fin.Determin.vs.Stable.Algebraizability}.